mrhamburg/airbyte.cdk.dotnet/README.md

 1. Open a PR
 2. Once ready, update the CHANGELOG.md file, which should include a new version number
-3. Connectors are automatically released once merged into the main branch
+3. Connectors are automatically published to Docker Hub after updates to the main branch.
+If the connector is updated without incrementing the version, GitHub will NOT overwrite the existing image in Docker Hub.

 ## Contributing - CDK